renakdup/simple-dic/README.md

 > [!NOTE]
 > Some plugins use PSR 7 interfaces and these files are stored inside these plugins as well as PSR interfaces have versions and are usually not compatible between major versions.
-> Due that I highly recommend you keep these interfaces inside the file and use PSR 7 interfaces with your namespace.
+> **Due that I highly recommend you keep these interfaces inside the file and use PSR7 interfaces under your Plugin/Theme namespace.**

 ## More examples